Zeolith Glossar

 Soil life

 Soil life refers to the totality of all living organisms in the soil – bacteria, fungi, earthworms, mites, springtails, and many more.
-Active soil life is the basis for a fertile garden: it breaks down organic matter, makes nutrients available, improves soil structure, and protects plants from diseases.
+Active soil life is the basis for a fertile garden: It breaks down organic matter, makes nutrients available, improves soil structure, and protects plants from diseases.
 Zeolite supports soil life by providing habitat in its pores and creating favorable moisture conditions.

 Soil structure